furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 Furiosa SDK 2024.1.0 Alpha (2024-10-11)
 =======================================

 2024.1.0 is the first SDK release for RNGD.
-This release is alpha release, and the features and APIs described in this document may change in the future.
+This release is an alpha release, and the features and APIs described in this document may change in the future.

 .. _Release2024_1_0_Highlights:

 🚀 Highlights
 ------------------------
-* Model Support: LLaMA 3.1 8B/70B, BERT Large, GPT-J 6B
+* Model Support: Llama 3.1 8B/70B, BERT Large, GPT-J 6B
 * Furiosa Quantizer supports the following quantization methods:
     * BF16 (W16A16)
     * INT8 Weight-Only (W8A16)